RossBoylan/mccli/README.md

 #### Modfile setup
 1. Copy files for simulation to corresponding montecarlo files using the naming convention `{name}_mc0.dat` (or `{name}_mc0.inp`) where *name* is the file name specified when chossing .dat/.inp files during `mc init`.
-2. Add _mc.dat files to corresponding .lst files and change lines in _mc0.inp file to choose the apporopriate line from the .lst file.
+2. Add _mc.dat files to corresponding .lst files and change lines in _mc0.inp file to choose the appropriate line from the .lst file.
 3. Create files with the same format as original model files but with standard deviations instead of means.
 These files use a similar naming convention: `{name}_sd.dat` (not for .inp files)

 #### .inp file setup.